Employers’ Rights and Responsibilities Workers’ Compensation

 - registering for eCase, the Boards electronic case folder.

 - Once the employer has an eCase account, they must contact their insurance carrier and request access to the case.

 - Participate in a hearing and present relevant evidence about disputed issues if they are self-insured or if they have failed to secure workers’ compensation coverage.
 Employers may request that a hearing be scheduled on a particular issue by writing to the appropriate office in a timely manner.
 Corporations must be represented by counsel in proceedings before the Board.
 Certain defenses will be waived if they are not promptly raised or if the employer or insurer does not file a Notice of Controversy in a timely manner.

 - Report suspected workers’ compensation fraud to the Fraud Inspector General by calling the Fraud Referral Hotline at (888) 363-6001 or use the online complaint form.

 - Seek administrative review and/or appeal to the Appellate Division within 30 days by writing to the Board and requesting Board review.
 If not self-insured, an employer may request that the insurer seek review on appropriate grounds of a Board decision.

 - Have workers’ compensation coverage for their employees.
 There must be no lapse in coverage even when switching insurance carriers.

 - Post a Notice of Compliance - Workers’ Compensation Law (Form C-105) in their place of business.
 Employers get this form from their insurance carrier or agent.
 Farms are required to post this notice in both English and Spanish.
-Violations of the posting requirement can result in a fine of up to $250 per violation.
+Violations of the posting requirement (Section 51) can result in a fine of $500 per violation.